 Try to make coffee at home or bring your own food from home for lunch.
 You’ll surprise yourself at the amount of savings you can accumulate when you limit spending on trivial things.
 That is not to say that you cannot still enjoy the occasional lunch date, happy hour, or morning coffee; just try to put a limit on it.

 After a long day at work, some of us cannot always just take off our work hats and forget about the stress.
 Try to find something that can keep your mind on your finances, and help you relax.
 There are many ways to bring down your stress level without spending money.
 You can do yoga, go for a run, or even have family over for dinner.
 Try to find something that works for you to reduce stress and anxiety without breaking the bank.

 When you’re struggling with money, it is easy to get down on yourself and feel overwhelmed.
 Try to put a positive spin on the not-so-positives in your life.
 An example of this could be experiencing a cut in your pay from missing a day at work due to sickness.
 When you were home, did you get to spend a little extra time with your spouse or family?
 Maybe you caught up on some much-needed rest.
 Try to stay positive and, “fake it ‘til you make it”.

 If after reading these 5 tips you find that you are in too deep and cannot get rid of your stress, you may want to look into taking out a loan.
 By taking out a loan, you could help yourself get back on track.
-If you own your own vehicle, one example of a loan to get yourself started would be with a title loan.
-Do a quick google search for a ”title loans" and see what is available in your area.
+If you own your own vehicle, one example of a loan to get yourself started would be with a payday loan.
+Do a quick google search for a ”payday loans" and see what is available in your area.
 You may find that this will relieve your current financial burden.